Harvard-CS145/cs145-21-project5/README.md

 5. Consider whether or not to modify the controller code.

 ## Hints
-* You can use registers in P4 to store timestamps; below is an example:
+* You can use registers in P4 to implement hash table; below is an example:
     ```
     struct metadata {
         bit<48> interval;